koush/ion/README.md

  * Populate a ListView Adapter and fetch more data as you scroll to the end
  * Put images from a URLs into ImageViews (twitter profile pictures)

 Looking for more?
-Check out
+Check out the examples below that demonstrate some other common scenarios.

 ### Examples